diaspora/diaspora/pkg/ubuntu/README.md

 on system level.

 This has been tested on a Ubuntu 32-bit 10.10 , clean server and on 10.04 Lucid desktop, also clean installation.
+Irregular nightly builds are available from time to time at ftp://mumin.dnsalias.net/pub/leamas/diaspora/builds

 mongodb is having problems occasionally.
 Sometimes the dependencies are not installed, and mongod refuses to start. invoke */usr/bin/mongod -f /etc/mongodb.conf* to test.
 The lockfile /var/lib/mongodb/mongod.conf is also a potential problem.
 Remove to make it start again.

-The diaspora-wsd is just placeholder FTM, it does **not** work.